kermitt2/entity-fishing/doc/restAPI.rst

 *****************

 The customisation is a way to specialize the entity recognition, disambiguation and resolution for a particular domain.
-This API allows to manage customisations for the (N)ERD instance which can then be used as a parameter by the (N)ERD services.
+This API allows to manage customisations for the *entity-fishing* instance which can then be used as a parameter by the *entity-fishing* services.

 Customisation are identified by their name (or, also called profile in the API).